 4 Comedy-Programming Mistakes To Avoid

 Want to lower your risk and increase your programming satisfaction?
-Here are 4 pitfalls to avoid when hiring comedy:
+Here are 4 pitfalls to avoid when book a comedian for an event:

 1. Using video only, to program.

 Two are fiscal mistakes and two are programming mistakes.
 Though of course, they intertwine.
 Here's more on each:

 Video should be a part...a part of the programming effort.
 But taking our 'insider' help is essential too.
 We know which videos are accurate and no one can know that from just viewing them.

 Imagine how different it would be if you knew the comedian personally-even been on a half dozen shows with him?

 Any comedian of 20+ years will tell you, some of the most intriguing comedians have awful videos.
 But the bad comedians with great videos are the ones who victimize well-intended event planners.

 The good news is...you won't have to guess anymore.

 KB Ent is a booking agency, not a personal agency.
 We maintain comedian relationships that make comics deal reasonably with us, on price.